pvhelden/chift/README.md

 ### Database

+Parameters should be stored in a `.env` file.
 Uses a PostgreSQL database, which is accessed using the `psycopg2` Python library.

 ### Odoo

+Parameters should be stored in a `.env` file.
 Connects to the Chift Odoo database using the `xmlrpc` Python library.

 ### FastAPI